leggetter/leggetter.dev/content/about.md

 After a number of years as a developer, I realised that I most enjoyed learning about technology, creating things from what I've learned and then sharing the knowledge I'd acquired.
 This lead me to the world of Developer Evangelism that has morphed into Developer Advocacy - I class to be two different things.

-My developer relations roles include 2 years working at [Pusher](https://pusher.com), a year working on open sourcing a JavaScript developer toolkit called [BladeRunnerJS](http://bladerunnerjs.org), another year at Pusher and now 3 years at [Nexmo, the Vonage API Platform](https://nexmo.com) where I have the responsibility and privilege of leading our [growing team](https://developer.nexmo.com/team).
+My developer relations roles include 2 years working at [Pusher](https://pusher.com), a year working on open sourcing a JavaScript developer toolkit called [BladeRunnerJS](http://bladerunnerjs.org), another year at Pusher and most recently over 4 years at [Nexmo, the Vonage API Platform](https://nexmo.com) where I had the responsibility and privilege of collaboratively building our global, diverse, distributed and multi-functional Platform & Developer Experience team (including Developer Relations).

+I'm now working in something in "Stealth Mode".
+I'll share more when I can.

 I'm probably best known in the Developer Relations space for creating the [AAARRRP Developer Relations strategy framework](https://www.leggetter.co.uk/2016/02/03/defining-developer-relations.html) ([video](https://www.youtube.com/watch?v=i7EZDYYfFmc)).
 This also included the [DevRelOmeter](https://leggetter.github.io/devrelometer/), a visual representation of whether a group of activities results in evangelism or advocacy.